DPDK/dpdk/doc/guides/nics/mlx5.rst

 - **Firmware update**

-  Mellanox OFED releases include firmware updates for ConnectX-4/ConnectX-5/ConnectX-6/Bluefield adapters.
+  Mellanox OFED/EN releases include firmware updates for ConnectX-4/ConnectX-5/ConnectX-6/Bluefield adapters.

   Because each release provides new features, these updates must be applied to